Taipei Metro Brown Line Extension Project

 For the elevated portion of the extension route, CECI was responsible for carrying out the design for all of the elevated viaduct and station works comprising 10 elevated stations and about 10 kilometers of viaduct structure as well as a number of joint development and integrated development buildings, main and secondary exits, and other ancillary facilities.

-This Brown Line extension was the first case for the Taipei Rapid Transit System in which the station designs and concepts were subjected to an urban design review from the Taipei City Government.
+This Brown Line extension was the first case for Taipei Metro in which the station designs and concepts were subjected to an urban design review from Taipei City Government.

 A great deal of effort was made to present an architectural theme and vocabulary that echoed the surrounding natural environment and connected with the image and identity of the community it serves.